Priscilla Hertati Lumban Gaol

 Priscilla Hertati Lumban Gaol (born May 16, 1988) is an Indonesian martial artist who has represented the country in various international competitions, including in the 2014 Asian Games, where she competed in wushu, and in the 2019 SEA Games, where she competed in kickboxing.

 She signed a contract with ONE Championship and made her debut in February 2017.
 She competes in the women’s atomweight division and is known by her nickname "Thathi".

 Early life

-Gaol was born in Dolok Sanggul, North Sumatra, to ethnic Batak parents W. Lumban Gaol and Rebecca Manullang.
+Lumban Gaol was born in Dolok Sanggul, North Sumatra, to ethnic Batak parents W. Lumban Gaol and Rebecca Manullang.
 She is the second child of six siblings.
-Priscilla currently lives in Jakarta.
+She currently lives in Jakarta.

-Gaol started to learn martial arts in 2006, when her older brother introduced her to wushu.
+Lumban Gaol started to learn martial arts in 2006, when her older brother introduced her to wushu.
 Her parents initially refused to allow her to pursue a career in martial arts and demanded she be an office worker.

 Martial arts career

 Early career

-Gaol first competed in wushu sanda in the 2008 Indonesia National Games.
+Lumban Gaol first competed in wushu sanda in the 2008 Indonesia National Games.
 At the 2012 Indonesia National Games, she won a bronze medal in wushu.

 She won a bronze medal in the 2013 Wushu World Championships' women 52 kg category in Kuala Lumpur, Malaysia.

 She won the national kickboxing championships back to back in 2018 and 2019 to secure her place in the national team for the 2019 SEA Games.